Engineers’ Choice Awards: Frequently Asked Questions

 Q: When will the winners be announced publicly?

-A: Results are tallied and winning companies will be notified via e-mail in early January 2014.
+A: For the 2018 Engineers' Choice program, once results are tallied, winning companies will be notified via e-mail late December 2017/early January 2018.
 Results are embargoed until Feb.
-17, 2014.
+8, 2018.
 After that date, the official logo for award winners can be included in advertising, newsletters, online media and other promotional items.
+The February 2018 monthly issue and newsletters will highlight winning technologies; links to all products remain on the awards page.

 Q: What do winners receive?